At a Glance

-Fund dissertation research in other countries, in modern foreign languages and area studies for periods of six- to 12-months.
+Funds dissertation research abroad in modern foreign languages and area studies for six or twelve months

 - STEP #1: Complete this interest and eligibility form.

-- STEP #3: Align research statement with the Technical Review Committee Form.
+- STEP #4: Align research statement with the Technical Review Form.

 This U.S. Department of Education program provides grants to colleges and universities to fund individual doctoral students who conduct research in other countries, in modern foreign languages and area studies for periods of six- to 12-months.

-The institutional project period is to be determined.
-Students may request funding for a period of no fewer than six months and no more than 12 months within that time period.
+Students may request funding for a period of no fewer than six months and no more than 12 months.